 Jump to Recipe

-Korean-Mexican Fusion Braised Beef Brisket is a bold, flavor-packed dish that combines Korean-inspired umami and heat with Mexican-inspired smoke and spice.
-This beef brisket is bathed in a gochujang-based marinade rich with garlic, ginger, soy sauce, and fresh citrus before braising with chipotle peppers, cumin, and tomato sauce until it’s perfectly tender and intensely flavorful.
+Korean-Mexican fusion braised beef brisket is a bold, flavor-packed dish that combines Korean-inspired umami and fermented heat with Mexican-inspired smoke and warm spices.
+This slow-braised brisket is bathed in a gochujang-based marinade rich with fresh garlic, grated ginger, soy sauce, and fresh citrus juice before braising low and slow with chipotle peppers in adobo, ground cumin, and tomato sauce until it’s fork-tender and intensely flavorful.

-Both Korean and Mexican cuisines share a love for braising tough cuts of meat into melt-in-your-mouth perfection.
-While Mexican cooks use brisket for their famous barbacoa, Korean chefs feature it in dishes like galbi-jjim (braised short ribs).
-This fusion recipe combines the best of both worlds, creating an ultra-tender brisket that’s rich, smoky, and spicy with a subtle touch of sweetness.
+Both Korean and Mexican cuisines share a deep appreciation for braising tough cuts of meat into melt-in-your-mouth perfection.
+While Mexican cooks transform beef brisket into their famous barbacoa, Korean chefs feature it in dishes like galbi-jjim (braised short ribs).
+This fusion brisket recipe combines the best techniques from both culinary traditions, creating ultra-tender braised beef that’s rich, smoky, and spicy with a subtle touch of sweetness that balances every bite.

 A Marinade That Builds Deep Flavor